Healthcare in India

 Public healthcare in India

 Public hospitals in India often employ well-trained English-speaking doctors.
-But a lack of equipment, funds and staff cause serious problems in the government sector.
+But a lack of equipment, funding and staff cause serious problems in the government sector.

 Despite the fact that a large section of India’s population can't afford Western medicine and relies on traditional remedies, India’s public hospitals remain overcrowded.
 Waiting lists for treatment are long and conditions aren't always hygienic.
 Public healthcare facilities in rural areas are even more limited.